ansys/scade-design-rules/doc/source/rules/traceability/has_link_or_part_of_equationset.rst

-.. index:: single: Has Link Or Part Of Equation Set
+.. index:: single: Has link or part of equation set

-Has Link Or Part Of Equation Set
+Has link or part of equation set
 ================================

 .. rule::